mgraupe/SutterMP285/README.md

 A python class for communicating with the Sutter Instrument MP-285 Motorized Micromanipulator.

-sutterMP285 implements a class for communicating with a Sutter MP-285 to control the manipulators.
+`sutterMP285` implements a class for communicating with a Sutter MP-285 to control the manipulators.
 The MP-285   must be connected with a 9-pin serial port cable.

-This class uses the python "serial" package which allows for communication with serial devices through 'write' and 'read'.
-The communication properties (BaudRate, Terminator, etc.) are set when invoking the serial object with serial.Serial(..).
+This class uses the python `serial` package which allows for communication with serial devices through `write` and `read`.
+The communication properties (BaudRate, Terminator, etc.) are set when invoking the serial object with `serial.Serial(...)`.
 For the MP-285: baud rate to 9600, 8 data bits, no parity, 1 stop bit (see 'COMPUTER INTERFAC1.pdf' manual).

 ##Requires
 The following python packages are required by the class.